Jessicazlyu/chicago-homicide/README.md

 # chicago-homicide
-Chicago homicide distribution from 2016 to 2018
+Chicago homicide distribution from 2016 to 2018\
+Final results are in 'chicago-homicide.md' file